-- 1. The exposed site must be washed immediately. - a) In case of a needle-stick, cut, animal bite or scratch, wash with soap and water after allowing the wound to bleed freely.
-Do not squeeze the wound to encourage bleeding. - b) If mucous (eyes, nose, mouth) membrane or non-intact (cuts, rash, eczema or dermatitis) skin contact, flush with water at the nearest eye wash station or sink for a minimum of ten minutes. - 2.
-The worker must immediately inform the Supervisor/Principal Investigator of the exposure incident. - 3.
-The worker must seek prompt medical attention at OHSS (during the hours of operation), the nearest hospital emergency department or an urgent care centre, or a Medical Practitioner of their choosing.
-Any information including the Material or Pathogen Safety Data Sheet or equivalent for the biohazardous agent must also be taken to the care provider. - 4.
-The worker must provide information for an Accident/Incident Report (obtained from her/his Supervisor/Principal Investigator), describing the incident in detail, including the route of exposure and the emergency actions taken, and a description of the worker's duties as they relate to the exposure incident.
+- 1) The exposed site must be washed immediately. - a) In case of a needle-stick, cut, animal bite or scratch, wash with soap and water after allowing the wound to bleed freely.
+Do not squeeze the wound to encourage bleeding. - b) If mucous (eyes, nose, mouth) membrane or non-intact (cuts, rash, eczema or dermatitis) skin contact, flush with water at the nearest eye wash station or sink for a minimum of ten minutes.
+In the event of contact with eyes, diphoterine should be used if available. - 2) The worker must immediately inform the Supervisor/Principal Investigator of the exposure incident. - 3) The worker must seek prompt medical attention at OHSS (during the hours of operation), the nearest hospital emergency department or an urgent care centre, or a Medical Practitioner of their choosing.
+Any information including the Material or Pathogen Safety Data Sheet or equivalent for the biohazardous agent must also be taken to the care provider. - 4) The worker must provide information for an Accident/Incident Report (obtained from her/his Supervisor/Principal Investigator), describing the incident in detail, including the route of exposure and the emergency actions taken, and a description of the worker's duties as they relate to the exposure incident.